Gordon & Rees LLP - Responsive - Resourceful - Results

 Most projects encounter snags during construction, even serious disagreements, but the parties still prefer to finish construction despite disputes.
 Our lawyers are accustomed to this environment and have advised clients during project Dispute Review Board Processes, regarding compliance with California's SB 800, in bid disputes and protests, stop notices, change order claims, mechanic's liens, and ADA compliance.
 We also have extensive experience with disputes involving claims for damages due to extra work, delay, disruption, inefficiency, and cost overruns, as well as default terminations, surety representation, indemnity claims, and acceleration issues.
 For professional design clients, we regularly resolve issues pertaining to architectural copyright claims against architects and design builders; property acquisition, leases and leasebacks; and perform the related tax planning in all these matters.
 We have substantial expertise and experience in copyright matters, and the Architectural Works Protection Act amendments to the Copyright Act in particular, and we have litigated through to successful jury verdict cases in this area.

-When contract disputes can not be resolved during construction, we represent our clients in post construction negotiations on cost overrun and/or delay and disruption claims.
+When contract disputes cannot be resolved during construction, we represent our clients in post construction negotiations on cost overrun and/or delay and disruption claims.
 We effectively use experts to best position our clients in these negotiations and to prepare our clients case should the matter end up in litigation.
 We work with our clients and experts to develop the most efficient strategies for resolving these claims.

 After construction is complete, we defend general contractors, developers, engineers, architects, environmental consultants, contractors, and material suppliers from post-completion claims for design and construction defects (including building envelope and water intrusion disputes), earth movement claims, construction accidents, job-site injuries, and building product claims.
 The types of claims typically at issue in construction defect cases include negligence, breach of contract, contribution, common law and contractual indemnity, and breach of warranty.
 In representing our clients, we aggressively explore all available defenses, including the economic loss doctrine and lack of privity.
 Our attorneys work closely with construction experts from every discipline to determine and understand the sources and causes of defects.
 These experts help provide realistic assessments of the cases so that we can advise our clients regarding their potential recovery or liability in the matter.